Am I just nice, or TOO nice?

 >>> This article might interest you: 10 Signs your friendship isn't healthy

 People who are too nice have the hardest time when it comes to saying ‘no’.
 In short, being afraid to establish your thoughts, as well as the fear of hurting other people’s feelings often gets you into uncomfortable situations, that ironically end up making you feel bad.
 All this happens because we are unable to set limits on others.
 We can't assert ourselves, say no and stand up for ourselves.
 The difference between being nice and being too nice is the ability to put yourself first, without making yourself feel bad for others.
 This is difficult, but not impossible.

 How can you stop being too nice without becoming a monster?

-Being nice is not a negative trait.
+Being kind is not a negative trait.
 Empathy is essential, although what needs to be changed is the fear of other people's looks and the inability to set limits.
 The good news is that you can do that without crushing anyone and without becoming mean.
 In reality, there aren't the good guys on one side and the bad guys on the other.
 You just have to be able to express yourself, have fulfilling relationships and live happily.

 1. Don't apologize all the time.

 Try to go a whole day without saying "sorry" and you will realize how much you use that word.
 Often over the smallest things, you probably feel the need to appease your guilt.
 Why not try replacing "sorry" with "thank you".
 You will soon see that your relationships will improve.

 When someone asks for your help, your affection and time, instead of running to that person, ask yourself first if you can do it.
 Have you done everything you wanted to do first?
 Have you solved your own problems?
 Do you have the physical and mental capacity to help right away?
 You have to satisfy your own needs first!
 This is also a good way to scare away people who just want to use you.